top of page

 Point 1

-• Our first point is, we need to try our best for God.
+• Our first point is, God wants our best gift.

 SLIDE 9